ducspe/Gaussian-Processes/README.md

 # prior.py:
 Injected the prior distribution when calculating the Gaussian mean.
 This way we can make use of apriori defined surfaces where the reconstruction has low confidence.
 TODO: fix the matrix inversion because it is too inneficient.

+# fix_inverse.py:
+Inverse of the matrix is computed more efficiently.
+This is very important because in the worst case scenario this operation can have complexity of O(N^3).
+Hence it wouldn't scale for large surfaces with high point density (/non-sparse surfaces).